 From helping your loved one bathe to lifting him or her out of bed, there are various caregiving duties that can impact your muscles.
 Your body may need a gentle massage to ease away the pain caused by overused muscles.
 The power of human touch may also generate positive feelings.

 Caring for a senior loved one can be a physically exhausting task, especially if it is managed alone.
-Families who need help caring for a senior loved one can turn to Home Care Assistance, a leading provider of Green Valley, Arizona, senior care.
+Those who need help caring for a senior loved one can turn to Home Care Assistance, a leading provider of 24/7 home care, Green Valley families can rely on.
 Services available in our customizable care plans include meal prep, mental and social stimulation, assistance with personal hygiene tasks, and much more.

 2. Visit a Caregiver Support Group